What Are Bone Spurs (Osteophytosis) And How Can Physical Therapy Help?

 This may include improving your workplace ergonomics and teaching proper lifting techniques.

-This might be in the way you walk, or in other movements.
+This might include altering the way you walk, or other types of movements.

 Your physical therapist can help change poor joint motions into correct joint motions, which can reduce your pain and help make moving around easier.